What Happens Next If Mediation Fails? Legal Options Explained

 "*" indicates required fields

-What Happens Next If Mediation Fails_ Legal Options Explained ImageMediation is an alternative dispute resolution tactic meant to help foster communication between two parties, allowing them to find common ground and avoid lengthy or costly litigation.
+What Happens Next If Mediation Fails_ Legal Options Explained ImageMediation is an alternative dispute resolution tactic that helps foster communication between parties.
+Allowing them to find common ground and avoid lengthy or costly litigation.
 During mediation, a neutral third party helps facilitate a productive discussion between parties in a dispute.
-Through communication and working together, parties often find a mutually beneficial resolution to their legal situation.
-However, that is not the case in every situation.

 Despite comprehensive talks and negotiations, sometimes mediation fails.
 When this happens, you may be left wondering what comes next.